rohan843/CTFs/strategies.md

 Open the image in Autopsy and then go through it.
 Try global string searches in volumes, and file name searches.
 Often the `bash_history` file contains valuable info as to what was last done on the machine.

+Also, do a search for `.txt` files.
+They often cont

 ## Exotic Files

 There might be unconventional files provided at times, such as powerpoint files (`.ppt`).
 These are usually ZIP archives and can be unzipped to reveal usual files and data.